Former Apple Discussion Board Poster.

 I will deal with Jabber and GoogleTalk names later

-These include Apple IDs, AIM names (Or any Company owned by AOL) and more recently any Eamil Address can be used
+These include Apple IDs, AIM names (Or any Company owned by AOL) and more recently any Email Address can be used

 In the Keychain look for an item with a blue globe next to it.
 This will be the Name.
 Double Click this to bring up the info panel.
 Put a check to the Show Password box.
 Confirm with your Admin Password to Allow Once in the dialogue box that appears.
 Your password for your @mac name should now appear in the text field box for that at the bottom of the Info panel you opened.

-This is now called MobileMe and gives you and ID that ends @me.com The Link to the Sign-In pages is here.
+This is now/was called MobileMe and gives/gave you and ID that ends @me.com.
+(Edit 2014:- The Link to the Sign-In pages was here but has been removed as it no longer worked).

 The next page takes you to Payment arrangement page (with notes on how to Cancel during the 60 Day trial period - it is free but you have to actively cancel.)